dougsweetser/Q/docs/Math/complex_quaternions.md

 ## Quaternions

 The pattern used in this essay should be established.
-Start by explaining the multiplication rule using a finite group.
+Start by explaining the multiplication rule using a discrete group.
 Show the graph for that group.
 Write out the rules for addition and its topology.
 Show an animated version of the number.
 The only thing that changes is that the story gets more complicated.
 The logical consistency can be checked at any time by looking for the trivial